Drizzle ORM: A Modern, Type‑Safe ORM for JavaScript/TypeScript

 });

-Full Schema with References and Indexes
+Full Schema with Relations, Enums & Indexes

 ts

-import * as t from 'drizzle-orm/pg-core';
+import * as t from "drizzle-orm/pg-core";

-import { pgEnum, pgTable as table } from 'drizzle-orm/pg-core';
+import { pgEnum, pgTable as table } from "drizzle-orm/pg-core";

 export const users = table(